percymamedy/candidate-challenge-full-stack/README.md

 Our marketplace plaforms are made up of Cars, Jobs, Property and General Classified assets; uniquely localised and expertly scaled for markets on multiple continents.

-This challenge project will give you a gilmpse into life as a developer at Ringier South Africa.
+This challenge project will give you a glimpse into life as a developer at Ringier South Africa.

 ## WHAT ARE WE LOOKING FOR?